espressif/esp-iot-solution/examples/bluetooth/ble_remote_control/tutorial/controller_walkthrough.md

 > Note:
 > User should take note of the fields `.pull_up_en` and `.pull_down_en` if using external hardware buttons

-> User can consider using the button commponent from the ESP Component Registry for debouncing and various button events (long press, double press etc): [link](https://components.espressif.com/components/espressif/button), [repositry](https://github.com/espressif/esp-iot-solution)
+> User can consider using the button component from the ESP Component Registry for debouncing and various button events (long press, double press etc): [link](https://components.espressif.com/components/espressif/button), [repository](https://github.com/espressif/esp-iot-solution)

 > User can pick the Button Pins using `idf.py menuconfig` under `Example Configuration`, the options will be available if `Button input mode (GPIO)` is selected; Alternatively, user can change the macros as defined in `controller.h` to select the button input pins.